 the idyllic oasis of Fint near ouarzazate

-The entrance fee is minimal, around 2 USD per person, which is well worth it.
+The entrance fee is minimal, around 20 Dirham per person, which is well worth it.
 However, the experience is slightly marred by locals at nearly every corner trying to collect additional “fees” – don’t be fooled by these unofficial requests, you’ve already paid at the entrance.
 We simply walked in the opposite direction or past them when possible to avoid any hassle.

 For our overnight stay, we chose the Riad Chay in Ouarzazate, just a 35-minute drive from Ait Ben Haddou.
 This riad was absolutely gorgeous!
 Though it’s a bit remote (with a bumpy road leading to it), the clear signage made it easy to find.
 Being in a quiet, more secluded spot, we opted to enjoy a traditional dinner at the riad itself.
 The meal was delicious, and since they’re famous for their Chay (Moroccan tea), it was no surprise that both the food and tea were perfect, offering a wonderful start to our Morocco adventure.